threefoldfoundation/info_cloud/src/evdc/evdc_digibyte.md

 # Get Started

-You can now deploy your own DigiByte full Node via the ThreeFold Now Marketplace's dashboard on your eVDC admin panel in a few clicks.
+You can now deploy your DigiByte full Node via the ThreeFold Now Marketplace's dashboard on your eVDC admin panel in a few clicks.

-First step, find the **Digibyte Widget** on the marketplace and click on **'Deploy'** button.
-You will now will be directed to the chatflow of the deployment process.
+First, find the **Digibyte Widget** on the marketplace and click on **'Deploy'** button.
+You will now be directed to the chat flow of the deployment process.

 ![](img/digibyte_widget.png)

 Create a name for your new node deployment.
-This name will be used to identify your deployment on your 'Deployed Solutions' list.
+You will use this name to identify your deployment on your 'Deployed Solutions' list.

 ![](img/digibyte_create.png)